 When contractors, subcontractors, and materials suppliers don’t get paid, they can file a California mechanics lien.
 A mechanics lien is a legal claim on the property for unpaid construction work or supplies.
-Once claimants file a mechanics lien, the owner’s property turns into collateral, allowing claimants to secure the service they rendered or the supplies they provided.
+Once claimants file a mechanics lien in California, the owner’s property turns into collateral, allowing claimants to secure the service they rendered or the supplies they provided.

 In California, mechanics liens are very effective in prompting quick payments for delinquent accounts with overdue invoices.
 The power of the lien stems from its ability to tie up and encumber the property.
 Property owners are made aware that they face financial and legal repercussions in the case the mechanics lien has been filed.